Skip to main content

 Real user monitoring

-• Extending testing into production environments to validate behavior under real-world conditions with actual users and data
+• Extending testing into production environments to validate behavior under real-world conditions

-• complements shift-left by catching issues only visible at scale.
+• complements shift-left by catching issues only visible at scale

 More in DevOps